bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 ### Get GIs (as well as other information) for a list of accessions

-Retrieving GIs using accessions and maintaining one-to-one correspondence is a little tricky since efetch is the only eUtil which accepts accessions using the '-id' parameter.
+Retrieving GIs using accessions and maintaining one-to-one correspondence is a little tricky since efetch is the only eUtil which accepts accessions using the `-id` parameter.
 However, you can search for the accession using a term with esearch; the trick is you must join the accessions together in a comma-separated list (performed below using the perl built-in `join`).

 The UIDs returned are (again) not in correspondence with the accessions, so you will then pass them on to esummary, which has both accessions and GIs available.
 Note that in this example one of the accessions is out-of-date, an advantage of this approach.